dstesser/photoscan_project/README.md

 9. Save these parameters.
 You can call them again in future projects.
 10. If using multiple chunks, check to see if calibration parameters are the same for all chunks.
 Make changes as needed so all are the same.
 11. Save project and close photoscan
+12. Change to /opt directory to run process by:   $ cd /opt/photoscan-pro
-12. Run project with commands below
+13. Run project with commands below

 $$$TIPS$$$